VID Specialized University: History

 VID Specialized University roots lie in 1843, making VID the oldest private institution of higher education in Norway.
 The current university was established on 1 January 2016 through a merger of the School of Mission and Theology in Stavanger, Haraldsplass Diaconal College in Bergen, Betanien University College in Bergen, and the Diakonhjemmet University College in Oslo and Sandnes.
 On 1 January 2018, Diakonova University College became part of VID.
 The constituting schools have traditionally been involved with missionary and diaconal activities both in Norway and abroad.
-VID continues with this tradition, offering health, social work, manangement and religious formation for a national and global public.
+VID continues with this tradition, offering health, social work, management and religious formation for a national and global public.